Occupations in the sewing sector

 - Must be able to work independently in a fast paced environment

-As of Fall, 2018, Canada Goose was expanding in Winnipeg and had plans to hire over 500 people between 2018-2020, including sewing machine operators, material handlers and laminators.
+In the Fall of 2018, Canada Goose opened its third factory in Winnipeg and had plans to hire over 500 people between 2018-2020, including sewing machine operators, material handlers and laminators.
 On average, their applicants were said to be trained and working within 55 days.
+In the GTA, Canada Goose holds frequent hiring information sessions, as it aggressively seeks to recruit there, as well.

 Value of English language proficiency